be_logo

 Prof. Christiane Sauer

-(Professor of Material Design, Weißensee Kunsthochschule Berlin)
+Professor of Material Design, Weißensee Kunsthochschule, Berlin

 Karen Stein

-(Independent Critic and Architectural Advisor)
+Independent Critic and Architectural Advisor, New York

 Prof. Jan de Vylder